 2. Access UpToDate via the OHSU Library

 3. Click on the Log In/Register link on the resulting page.
-First time users can register for an account.
-Once you register, you can log in to use mobile or to use the CME feature.
+First time users can register for an account to use on a mobile device or to use the CME feature.

 Differential diagnosis tool with images and point of care information to aid in the identification of visually identifiable diseases.
 For mobile access: